 - Energy: the calories burned during your ride, measured by your Newton

-The Newton reports maximum watts, average watts, and calories right on its screen, for each and every ride!
+The PowerPod or Newton reports maximum watts, average watts, and calories right on its screen, for each and every ride!
 So, you get easy and immediate feedback on your cycling fitness every time you ride.

 As you pedal your bike you are producing power (measured in watts) and you are using your body’s energy (measured in calories or kilojoules) to do this.
 As you pedal your watts will fluctuate a great deal based on changes in pedaling speed, hill slope and even minor changes in the road, wind, etc. You will see these wattage changes almost immediately on the screen of your power meter.
 Because of these moment-to-moment fluctuations a good overall measure of your fitness is taken over a period of time, say 10 minutes, when you can get a repeatable reading of average watts.